Las Vegas is well-known for its glitz and glam. But near Las Vegas lies a multitude of wonderful hikes just waiting for visitors to explore.

 Top Pick: Marriott’s Grand Chateau

-The Marriott’s Grand Chateau is located off the Las Vegas Strip and offers a non-gaming and non-smoking atmosphere favoured by many guests.
+The Marriott’s Grand Chateau is located off the Las Vegas Strip and offers a non-gaming and non-smoking atmosphere favored by many guests, especially with the fantastic photo opportunities to be taken everywhere.
 Guests can enjoy the outdoor swimming pool as well as a selection of food and beverage options at the resort.
-The Sky Bar on the rooftop offers beautiful sunset views of the strip.
+From beautiful sunset views of the strip to late evening lights, the Sky Bar on the rooftop offers breathtaking views.

 Each guest room is comfortable with a modern design and offers a microwave, a mini-refrigerator and a seating area.
 Some rooms offer guests panoramic views of the Strip.
 There is also an onsite fitness centre and a hot tub which guests are free to use.